christos dot tsigkanos at polimi dot it

 Timo Kehrer, Christos Tsigkanos and Carlo Ghezzi

-Electronic Proceedings in Theoretical Computer Science (to appear), 2016.
+Electronic Proceedings in Theoretical Computer Science, 2016.